rant-lang/reference/src/language-features/text.md

 ## Fragments

-A fragment is defined as a contiguous series of any characters that:
+A **fragment** is defined in Rant as any sequence of characters that:
-1. are not whitespace,
+1. contains no whitespace,
-2. do not contain any reserved characters (e.g. braces, brackets, etc.)
+2. contains no reserved characters (e.g. braces, brackets, etc.)

 Rant will output any fragment verbatim.